rickosborne/cascades/md/11-2-1-loop-two.md

+# Service Cart.
+Again.

 I gasped and fell to my knees as the pressure in my head vanished.

-The sound of breaking glass and the sugary smell of cheap rum were followed by Terry's exclamation of "Lily!"
+The sound of breaking glass and the sugary smell of cheap rum were followed by Terry's exclamation of "Alex!"

 The pressure may have gone, but I still couldn't quite focus.
 I shook my head to clear out the cobwebs.